Skip to contents

 overwrite

-If TRUE, overwrites an existing AEMET_API_KEY already set on your local machine.
+A logical value.
+If TRUE, overwrites an existing AEMET_API_KEY environment variable.

 install